The Five Buddha Ring

 In the morning the sun

-sat heavy in the sky when, as they'd planned,
+sat heavy in the sky when, as we’d planned,

 this time with a boy whose laughter turned